-For Portfolio/Fund Rs.100 Million per Fund (which is also the minimum regulatory requirement to start a fund) For SMA Rs.
+For Rs.100 Million per Fund (which is also the

+For SMA Rs.
 25 Million per Managed Account

 Internal dispersion is calculated using the equal-weighted standard deviation of annual net returns of those portfolios that were included in the composite for the entire year.